bkirwi/decline/doc/src/main/tut/effect.md

 # Integration with Cats Effect

-For those interested in pure functional programming the module `decline-effect` provides with a thing integration with `cats-effect`, allowing users to parse the command line into a data structure that needs to be interpreted into an `IO[ExitCode]`.
+For those interested in pure functional programming the module `decline-effect` provides with a thin integration with `cats-effect`, allowing users to parse the command line into a data structure that can be interpreted into an `IO[ExitCode]`.
 The usage is very similar to what is specified in [`decline`'s user guide][defining-an-application] but instead of using the `CommandApp`, we are going to use a new defined `CommandIOApp`.